 About the Artist

-Frances McCue (Seattle) received a 2010 GAP for time away from work to complete a collection of poems called The Bled.
+Frances McCue (Seattle) received 2010 GAP Award funding for time away from work to complete a collection of poems called The Bled.
 The title comes from the Arabic word baladi, meaning “hinterlands or desert on the fringe of a settled area.”
 The “Bled” is a hybrid of Arabic and French, specific to areas of North Africa previously colonized by the French.
-McCue came to know the word while living in Morocco for a year.
+Frances came to know the word while living in Morocco for a year.
 The poems are an elegy, playing on Bled as a version of death.
 Her second collection, The Bled is a Washington State Book Award winner.

 Information included above was provided by artist at the time of application.